gwleuverink/asset-injector/README.md

 }
 ```

+## How It Works

-That's it.
-The assets will be included in every full-page response (not in partial html responses).
+- Assets are automatically included in full-page responses (not partial HTML responses).

-When the response contains a head tag your assets will be injected in there.
-When there is no head tag they will be injected before the end of the closing html tag.
+- If a `<head>` tag is present, assets are injected there.
+Otherwise, they're inserted before the closing `</html>` tag.
+- The `identifier()` method helps prevent duplicate asset injection.
+- Use the `enabled()` method to implement conditional asset injection based on your package's configuration.
+- Customize the injected content by modifying the `inject()` method.

 ## Development

+Use these commands for development:

 ```bash
 composer lint # run all linters